-A gain of approximately S\$667,000 arose on the disposal of discontinued operation was recognized for the financial year ended 31 December 2021.
+A loss of approximately \$\$337,000 arising on the disposal of discontinued operation was recognized for the financial year ended 31 December 2023 (2022; Nil).
 No tax charge or credit arose from the disposal.
-Net liabilities and the gain on disposal at the date of disposal were as follows:
+Net assets and the loss on disposal at the date of disposal were as follows:

-13 December 2021 \$'000
+20 Name

+30 November

+2023

+S\$'000

-Analysis of assets and liabilities over which control was lost: Trade and other receivables 16
+Analysis of assets and liabilities over which control was lost:

+Inventories 1,938

+Trade and other receivables 234

-Cash and cash equivalents Trade and other payables Contract liabilities 125 (651) (462)
+Cash and cash equivalents 14

+Trade and other payables (994)

+Amount due to the Group (1,574)

+Contract liabilities (99)

+Borrowings (343)

+Current tax liabilities (37)

+Deferred income tax liabilities (Note 20) (7)

-Net liabilities disposed of (972)
+Net liabilities disposed of (868)

+The habilities dispessed of

-Gain on disposal of discontinued operation:
+Loss on disposal of discontinued operation:

+Considerable receivable 51

-Consideration receivable Net liabilities disposed of Release of exchange reserve 407 972 (37)
+Net liabilities disposed of 868

-Non-controlling interests Assignment of amount due to the Group (268) (407)
+Amount due to the Group waived (1,574)

-667
+Release of exchange reserve (67)

+Non-controlling interest 385

+(337)

+No. 1. (f)

-Net cash outflow arising from disposal: Consideration received
+Net cash outflow arising from disposal:

+Consideration received

-Cash and cash equivalents disposed of (125)
+Cash and cash equivalents disposed of: (14)

-(125)
+(14)

-The consideration receivable of approximately \$\$407,000 in relation to the disposal of Honour Goal International Limited and its subsidiaries was not yet received as at 31 December 2021 and 31 December 2022 and was included in other receivables (Note (21)).
+^{} The sale consideration of approximately \$\$51,000 in relation to the disposal of Savour Talent Global Limited and its subsidiaries was not settled as at 31 December 2023 and was included in other receivables (Note (21)).
+The Company had received the consideration in full in February 2024.

-14 (LOSS)/EARNINGS PER SHARE
+14 LOSS PER SHARE